seanzhangkx8/ConvoKit/doc/source/troubleshooting.rst

 General checks
 ^^^^^^^^^^^^^^
 - Check that you are using the latest version of ConvoKit
-- Verify that your installed package dependencies for ConvoKit satisfy the `ConvoKit's versioning requirements <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/blob/master/requirements.txt>`_
+- Verify that your installed package dependencies for ConvoKit satisfy `ConvoKit's versioning requirements <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/blob/master/requirements.txt>`_

 Issues
 ^^^^^^